gospel-desk/www.logstown.com/about/index.md

 <p style="text-indent: 0;">Greetings, friend!
 My name is Chad Whitacre.
 I am a
-member of <a href="https://orthodoxpittsburgh.org">St.  Nicholas Orthodox Church</a>, and Gospel Desk is an excuse for me to be able to talk about God.
+member of <a href="https://orthodoxpittsburgh.org">St.  Nicholas Orthodox Church</a>, and Gospel Desk is an excuse to talk about God.
 Hopefully it's a good excuse!</p>

 I grew up in the Episcopal Church, and I studied Ancient Languages (with a minor in Biblical and Theological Studies) at Wheaton College.
 I helped to